Best Buy earnings beat expectations, but shares fall as sales growth slows

-The retailer said its growth rate will likely slow even further.
-Best Best Chief Financial Officer Matt Bilunas said the company expects same-store sales to drop by as much as 2% or grow by as much as 1% this year.

-He said in a news release that the forecast "assumes that customers resume or accelerate spend in areas that were slowed during the pandemic, such as travel and dining out, in the back half of the year."
+The retailer said its sales will likely slow even further.
+Chief Financial Officer Matt Bilunas said same-store sales are expected to range from a drop of 2% to a gain of 1% this year.
+The forecast assumes that customers resume or accelerate spending in areas such as travel and dining out in the back half of the year, he said.

-The company estimated that online sales will make up about 40% of total domestic sales in the year ahead.
-It said it plans to spend between $750 million and $850 million on capital expenditures and buy back at least $2 billion in stock.

 Here's what the company reported for the fiscal quarter ended Jan.
 30 compared with what Wall Street was expecting, based on a survey of analysts by Refinitiv: